TEST: Text Prototype Aligned Embedding to Activate LLM's Ability for Time Series: Experiments

-The classification results of all methods are shown in Figure \ref{fig:classfication result}.
-Their accuracy scores on 128 UCR datasets and 30 UEA datasets are represented by box plots with medians and quartiles, respectively.
-From the results, we conclude that:
+We present accuracy scores for all 128 kinds of univariate TS datasets in UCR archive \cite{UCRArchive} and all 30 kinds of multivariate TS datasets in UEA archive \cite{DBLP:journals/corr/abs-1811-00075}.

-\mname makes the classification accuracy of LLM increase significantly.
-LLM's original classification performances are demonstrated through two QA results: It has low accuracy and almost guesses the classification labels at random, especially for multivariate TS.
-After using \mname, GPT2-117M, which has the lowest accuracy among all models, can improve accuracy by at least 18\% for univariate TS and 25\% for multivariate TS.

-\mname makes most LLMs comparable to, if not better than, the baseline.
-When the size reaches about 200M, the accuracy can exceed DWT; When the size reaches about 700M, the accuracy can exceed DWTD.
+\textbf{Accuracy.} In Figure \ref{fig:result} (a-b), \mname makes the classification accuracy of LLM increase significantly.
+LLM's original classification performances are demonstrated through two QA results.
+It almost guesses the classification labels at random, especially for multivariate TS.
+After using \mname, GPT2-774M, which has the median accuracy among all models, can improve accuracy by at least 18\% for univariate TS and 25\% for multivariate TS. \mname makes most LLMs comparable to, if not better than, the existing models.
+When the size reaches about 300M, the accuracy can exceed TS baselines; When the size reaches about 700M, the accuracy can exceed SOTA TS transformers.

-The model's structure and size will have an impact on the results.
-The classification accuracy is increasing as the model size grows.
-Under the same size, the encoder-based model Bert and ChatGLM, is better than the decoder-based generation model GPT2 and LLaMa.
-This is also consistent with encoder's practice of preferring classification tasks \cite{du2022glm}.